deschman/reportio/README.md

 Additionally, be sure to verify the filepaths below the *[REPORT]* header.

 Alternatively to using saved connections, the user may create their own connection at runtime.
-In this case, the header of your script should import **reporting** and your preferred connection module, and define your connection.
+In this case, the header of your script should import **reportio** and your preferred connection module, and define your connection.

     import reporting as r